 - Stitch across the top of the skirt through all the layers (remember, you are not stitching through the back layer of the bodice – it is pulled out of the way as shown in the photo below).

 - NOTE: We are using our built-in fabric feeding system, the Janome AcuFeed™ Flex system for this step because of all the layers.
-You could certainly use a standard presser foot, just go slowly to keep any shifting to a minimum and make sure you are staying as close as possible to the piping.
+You could certainly use a standard presser foot or a Walking/Even Feed foot.
+With any option, go slowly to keep ny shifting to a minimum and make sure you are staying as close as possible to the piping.

 - Press the seam allowance up towards the bodice.